Tips for Smooth Straightening:

 We all love that sleek, shiny look that you can get from using a flat iron, but there are a few tips and tricks you should follow to make sure your hair stays healthy.
 Read on for all you need to know about how to flat iron your hair like a pro:

 - Make sure hair is thoroughly nourished.
-The better hydrated your hair is, the smoother and softer it'll be after you flat iron.
-We suggest using a deep conditioning treatment once a week to keep hair moisturized.
+The better hydrated your hair is, the smoother and softer it’ll be after you flat iron.
+We suggest using a hair treatment once a week to keep hair moisturized.

 |QUICK TEMPERATURE GUIDE|

 |wavy or curly hair||350°F – 370°F|

 |medium thickness or straight-ish hair||330°F – 350°F|

 |synthetic hair||Lowest available setting|

 Just in case you want to go back to the basics, we thought we’d share a few quick tips on how to properly flat iron your hair.

 - Turn on your flat iron and set it to the right temperature for your hair (guide above).

 - Apply heat protectant throughout your hair.
 This step is essential!
 As we mentioned earlier, heat protectants guard your hair against damage and makes your hair smoother, shinier and the results of your flat iron last longer.